-Technically these are considered reversal patterns; however, more often than not, they tend to turn into a sideways move rather than a reversal.
+Technically these are considered reversal patterns; however, they often turn into a sideways move rather than a reversal.

-Despite the fact a lot of people like this pattern and it is well published and documented for recognition, it’s a bit of a bust.
+Although many people like this pattern, and it is well published and documented for recognition, it's a bit of a bust.
 So, if you see a Harami, maybe tighten up your stops just a little bit, but do not expect a massive windfall.

-This one will maybe surprise you as the Hangman is one of the most popular candlestick patterns out there.
+This one will surprise you as the Hangman is one of the most popular candlestick patterns.
 The Hangman is considered a bearish reversal signal but only breaks that way some of the time.
-According to Thomas Bulkowski, it breaks bullish 59% of the time which means it’s a reversal pattern that doesn’t reverse.
-The Hangman is a small spinning top which occurs at or near a resistance, with a long lower shadow.
+According to Thomas Bulkowski, it breaks bullish 59% of the time, which means it's a reversal pattern that doesn't reverse.
+The Hangman is a small spinning top that occurs at or near a resistance, with a long lower shadow.

-The reason it’s considered bearish is because the spinning top at resistance is considered bearish.
-However, it is the long lower shadow which plays out as bullish.
-So as a bearish reversal, it is a bust and one of the worst candlestick patterns out there to try to identify and trade with any reasonable predictability.
+The reason it's considered bearish is that the spinning top at resistance is considered bearish.
+However, it is the long lower shadow that plays out as bullish.
+As a bearish reversal, it is a bust and one of the worst candlestick patterns out there to identify and trade with any reasonable predictability.

-Our suggestion, if you see a hangman, pause and take note of it, and keep trading.
+If you see a hangman, our suggestion is to pause and take note of it and keep trading.

-Very often, the exhaustion move is accompanied by large volume, sometimes a break above resistance, and usually a large white candle.
-The problem is bullish traders get excited and double down at exactly the wrong time.
-The exhaustion move is evidence market sentiment has reached an extreme, and all of the available money has flowed into the trade which makes this surge the last of the money.
+The exhaustion move is often accompanied by a significant volume push, sometimes a break above resistance, and usually a large white candle.
+The problem is bullish traders get excited and double down at precisely the wrong time.
+The exhaustion move is evidence market sentiment has reached an extreme, and all of the available money has flowed into the trade, which makes this surge the last of the money.